Paul Revere House: History

 Paul Revere owned this house from 1770 to 1800, although he and his family may have lived elsewhere for periods in the 1780s and 1790s.
 It is believed that during the Revere occupancy the rear chimney was added (c.
 1790) including the kitchen that visitors see in the first room they enter.

 After Revere sold the house, it became a tenement with its ground floor remodeled for use as shops, including at various times a candy store, cigar factory, bank and vegetable and fruit business.
-In 1902, Revere's great-grandson, John P. Reynolds Jr. purchased the building to prevent demolition, and restoration took place under the guidance of architect and historic preservationist Joseph Everett Chandler.
+In 1902, Revere's great-grandson, John P. Reynolds Jr., purchased the building to prevent demolition, and restoration took place under the guidance of architect and historic preservationist Joseph Everett Chandler.
 In April 1908, the Paul Revere House opened its doors to the public as one of the earliest historic house museums in the United States.

-Despite the substantial renovation process which returned the house to its conjectured appearance around 1700, ninety percent of the structure (including two doors, three window frames, and portions of the flooring, foundation, inner wall material and raftering) is original to 1680, though none of the window glass is original.
+Despite the substantial renovation process which returned the house to its conjectured appearance around 1700, 90% of the structure (including two doors, three window frames, and portions of the flooring, foundation, inner wall material and raftering) is original to 1680, though none of the window glass is original.
 Its heavy beams, large fireplaces, and absence of interior hallways are typical of colonial living arrangements.
 The two chambers upstairs contain several pieces of furniture believed to have belonged to the Revere family.

 Immediately adjacent (across the entry courtyard, the original site of the John Barnard House) is the brick Pierce–Hichborn House, built about 1711 as an early Georgian house, and also operated as a nonprofit museum by the Paul Revere Memorial Association.